 Kleptocrats, and many more.
 We have listed about 100 examples of bad leaders here

 , some from the past and some from the present.
 It would be impossible to put the names of all the bad leaders on this list - it would be far too long.
-For each name on this list there are many others that can be added because each of these bad leaders has / had many hundreds (or thousands) of active supporters, enablers and collaborators.
+For each name on this list there are many others that can be added because each of these bad leaders has / had many hundreds (or thousands) of enablers, collaborators and active supporters, working closely with them or for them.
 These are all complicit in the bad leaders’ wrong-doings and may include, for example : Politicians, government ministers, political parties and their funders and members, press and media moguls, military leaders, heads of police, heads of security services or secret services, business people, corporate leaders, millionaires or billionaires, etc. So this list really only scratches the surface of this big global problem.

 5. The stories of just the 100 leaders we list here